HWIDChanger

 HWID change for software trials — the ethics

-Most trial software (Photoshop, JetBrains, Notion) ties the trial to a hardware fingerprint.
-After 30 days, the trial "expires" — for that hardware.
-An HWID change resets the counter.
+A lot of trial software ties the trial period to a hardware fingerprint.
+When the trial ends, it ends for that hardware — and changing the HWID resets the counter.
+It is worth being honest about what that means.